The defending Super Bowl champions Tampa Bay Buccaneers have an expert in Tom Brady when it comes to repeating as champions.

 Washington quarterback Taylor Heinicke gave the Bucs trouble in the Wild Card round, and the Bucs never led by more than one score in the fourth quarter before winning 31-23.
 New Orleans led the Bucs early in the Divisional Round, and the Bucs didn’t get up 10 points until the final five minutes of the fourth quarter on a Brady touchdown run for a 20-10 win.

 The Bucs likewise couldn’t shake Green Bay in the second half of the NFC Championship, and the Packers passed on a chance to tie the game before falling 31-26.
-While the Bucs dominated the Kansas City Chiefs in the Super Bowl, quarterback Patrick Mahomes and company were within three scores in the fourth quarter, 31-9.
+While the Bucs dominated the Kansas City Chiefs in the Super Bowl, quarterback Patrick Mahomes and company were within striking distance in the fourth quarter.

-All four of those teams and more will be aiming to take down the reigning champs in 2021.
+All four of those teams and more will be aiming to stop the reigning champs in 2021.